jeonghanlee/epicsarchiverap-env/README.md

 # Check if the application components exist in their installed locations
 make exist

-# Start the Archiver Appliance service (likely a systemd service)
+# Start the Archiver Appliance systemd service
 make sd_start

 # Check the current status of the Archiver Appliance service